Belgium hero image

 • Multi-night stays in Brussels or Ghent to limit hotel moves while riding trains to heritage towns

-• Fundraising moments: canal dinner cruise, chocolate workshop testimony, abbey tasting, and Last Post reflection evening
+• Fundraising moments: canal dinner cruises, chocolate workshop testimonies, abbey tastings, and Last Post reflection evenings

 We handle cathedral permissions, choir logistics, and partner coordination so pastors can focus on shepherding and generosity.